Champions Hockey League (2008–09): Format

 The Champions Hockey League was planned to be a best-of-the-best competition contested among the European national club champions and the top runners-up of the best seven hockey leagues, a total of 12 teams.
 The 12 teams included the champions of the best seven leagues and a second team from each of the best four leagues.
 The second teams from the leagues placed 5–7, played a qualification tournament over one weekend to determine the twelfth and final participant of the Champions Hockey League.

 The following table based on the 2008 IIHF League Ranking gives an overview over the qualification process.

 Teams

 Broadcasting

 The CHL was broadcast across Europe on various national TV networks, as well as on the Internet.
 It could also be watched regularly in some extra-European markets.
 Universal Sports (part of the NBC Universal group) was the league's broadcaster in the United States, while The Score held the Canadian rights.
+Paul Graham produced The Sports Network coverage of the Champions Hockey League.